 To meet WVU residency requirements, students are required to attend an academic offering for one day in the fall and one day in the spring.
-In addition, when students initially start the program, they will attend two, two-day in-person sessions on campus in the first summer session.
+In addition, when students initially start the program, they will attend two, two-day in-person sessions on campus in the first summer session (summer session 1 & 2 if the student takes only one class in the summer).

 The School of Nursing PhD program requires that each student submit a written plan for meeting the university residency requirements to both the Program Director and the Program Specialist.
 This plan must be related to the student's dissertation focus, cannot be a product of a previous course/funding program/grant.
 Failure to meet the University residency requirements can result in a delayed graduation until these requirements are met or dismissal from the PhD program if requirements are not met within the time limits of the University for Enrollment in the program.